Announcements

 Proposed rates are determined following evaluation and analysis of cost escalations related to operation and maintenance, water treatment, capital projects’ costs, general inflation, and material cost increases.
 California’s Proposition 218 requires local municipalities to follow certain procedures when proposing a rate adjustment to services such as water.
 A property owner has an opportunity to protest the proposed rate increases if they feel they are unwarranted.

-Under Proposition 218, ratepayers will receive a public notice via U.S. Mail detailing the proposed rate adjustment, protest process, and the City Council Public Hearing date.
-The protest process allows ratepayers to complete a written form wherein the ratepayer may protest the proposed rate adjustment.
-Ratepayers have 45 days to return their written protest to the City.
-During the Public Hearing, the City Council will review customer protests, and consider approving or denying rate adjustments.
-All written protests must be received by the City Council prior to the close of the public hearing.
+Under Proposition 218, property owners and ratepayers will receive a public notice via U.S. Mail detailing the proposed rate adjustment, protest process, and the City Council Public Hearing date.
+The protest process allows property owners and ratepayers to complete a written form wherein they may protest the proposed rate adjustment.
+Property owners and ratepayers have 45 days to return their written protest to the City.
+During the Public Hearing, the City Council will review and consider all customer protests written and oral, and consider approving or denying rate adjustments.
+All written protests must be received prior to the close of the public hearing.
 All protests received after the close of the public hearing shall not be considered.
 Should the City receive a majority protest from ratepayers, rate adjustments will not be implemented.

 7. Who approves rate changes?

-Establishing new rates is a collaborative effort with input from City staff, financial experts, community members, and the City Council.
+Establishing new rates is a collaborative effort with input from City staff, financial experts, community members, including rate payers and property owners, and the City Council.

 8. Why do water rates need to be adjusted?